OfficeDev/teams-toolkit/docs/fx-core/teamsfx-env-config.md

-## TeamsFx Config
+## TeamsFx Environment Configuration

-TeamsFx config file is for user customization during the app development with Teams Toolkit, including the customization of provisioned azure resources, Teams app manifest, and data plane operations.
-Also, different environments can have different TeamsFx configs.
+TeamsFx environment configuration file is for user customization during the app development with Teams Toolkit, including the customization of provisioned azure resources, Teams app manifest, and data plane operations.
+Also, different environments can have different TeamsFx environment configurations.

-### Name of TeamsFx Config File
+### Name of TeamsFx Environment Configuration File

-When new environment is created, a new TeamsFx config file will be created under `.fx` with the name like `config.<env_name>.json`.
-Take the environment `test` for example, the corresponding TeamsFx config file is `config.test.json`.
+When new environment is created, a new TeamsFx environment configuration file will be created under `.fx` with the name like `config.<env_name>.json`.
+Take the environment `test` for example, the corresponding TeamsFx environment configuration file is `config.test.json`.

-### Schema of TeamsFx Config
+### Schema of TeamsFx Environment Configuration

-Json schema is used to define all the available parameters in TeamsFx config.
+Json schema is used to define all the available parameters in TeamsFx environment configuration.
 The full definitions of the schema can be found [here](../../packages/api/src/schemas/envConfig.json).

 Below is the introduction of all the available parameters.